Freeport Pretzels

 The Freeport Pretzels were a minor league baseball franchise based in Freeport, Illinois.
 Between 1908 and 1915, Freeport teams played as members of the Wisconsin State League (1905–1907), Wisconsin-Illinois League (1908–1909), 1910 Northern Association, 1915 Bi-State League and 1915 Illinois-Indiana-Iowa League.
 Freeport won the 1907 Wisconsin State League championship and hosted home minor league games at Taylor Park.

-The "Pretzels" moniker is in reference to Freeport being known as "Pretzel City."
+The "Pretzels" nickname corresponds to Freeport being known as "Pretzel City."
 Freeport High School athletic teams later adopted the moniker and use it to this day.

 History

 The 1905 Freeport Pretzels began minor league baseball play as charter members of six–team Class D level Wisconsin State League, playing home games at the Taylor Park ballfield.
 The Freeport Pretzels ended their first season of Wisconsin Association play with a record of 54–56, placing third in the Wisconsin State League standings, finishing 14.5 games behind the champion LaCrosse Pinks (68–41).
 Nick Malvern and Bill Moriarty were the 1905 managers.
-Freeport played the first season of the league with the Beloit Collegians (50–59), Green Bay Colts (47–62), La Crosse Pinks, Oshkosh Indians (60–47) and Wausau Lumberjacks (47–61), all based in Wisconsin.
+Freeport played the first season of the league with the Beloit Collegians (50–59), Green Bay Colts (47–62), La Crosse Pinks, Oshkosh Indians (60–47) and Wausau Lumberjacks (47–61) teams, all based in Wisconsin.

 The "Pretzels" moniker was chosen as reference to Freeport, Illinois being known as the "Pretzel City" beginning about "1885.
 Freeport High School athletic teams later adopted the "Pretzels" moniker in 1926.

 In their second season of minor league play, the Freeport Pretzels continued in the 1906 Wisconsin State League, as the only Illinois based franchise in the league.
 The Pretzels ended the 1906 season with a 73–43 record, finishing second in the league standings under manager Bill Moriarty.
 Freeport finished 2.0 games behind the first place LaCrosse Pinks.
-On July 4, 1906, Freeport pitcher and Jack Warhop threw the franchise's first no-hitter in a game that ended in a 0–0 tie against the LaCrosse Pinks.
+On July 4, 1906, Freeport pitcher Jack Warhop threw the franchise's first no-hitter in a game that ended in a 0–0 tie against the LaCrosse Pinks.
 Warhop became a resident of Freeport and died there in 1960.
 Earlier, Freeport had played an exhibition game against a semi–pro Nebraska Indians team, with Warhop pitching 12 innings against the Pretzels in 2–2 tie.
 Manager Bill Moriarty immediately signed Warhop to Freeport with a contract for $80 per month.
 Warhop was 23–7, pitching 293 innings for Freeport in 1906.